ptitgraig/bower-nexus-resolver/README.md

 # bower-nexus-resolver

+# Important

+If you are using NEXUS 3, please consider using the [official bower-nexus3-resolver](https://www.npmjs.com/package/bower-nexus3-resolver)

 # Problematic

-For now, Nexus does not integrate Bower.
+Nexus 2.x does not integrate Bower.
 Bower 1.5 offers pluggable resolvers which could make it possible.

 The future Nexus behavior should mimic the default bower registry behavior.